knapeczadam/dae-graphics-programming-2-vulkan/README.md

 ### ⚖️ License
 This repository is licensed under the **MIT License** — feel free to explore, learn, or reuse for study purposes.

----

-*Made with shaders, Vulkan, and endless curiosity 🖥️
-— Ádám*